FAQs Sixth Form Entry

 When do I have to choose my subjects for study?

 When you register we will ask you for early indications of the subjects in which candidates are interested.
 We ask you to firm up choices by Easter.
-If the applicant does not do as well as expected in GCSEs in their chosen A level or IB subjects they may wish to change the mix of subjects at that point or we may ask them to do so.
+If the applicant does not do as well as expected in GCSEs in their chosen A level subjects they may wish to change the mix of subjects at that point or we may ask them to do so.

 What is a Bursary and how do I get a one?